Persistent spinal pain syndrome

-Failed back syndrome (abbreviated as FBS) is a condition characterized by chronic pain following back surgeries.
-The term "post-laminectomy syndrome" is sometimes used by doctors to indicate the same condition as failed back syndrome.
-Many factors can contribute to the onset or development of FBS, including residual or recurrent spinal disc herniation, persistent post-operative pressure on a spinal nerve, altered joint mobility, joint hypermobility with instability, scar tissue (fibrosis), depression, anxiety, sleeplessness, spinal muscular deconditioning and Cutibacterium acnes infection.
-An individual may be predisposed to the development of FBS due to systemic disorders such as diabetes, autoimmune disease and peripheral vascular disease.
+PSPS type 2 replaces the older term failed back surgery syndrome (FBSS), which is now considered medically inadequate and potentially pejorative.
+While 'post-laminectomy syndrome' is still used by some clinicians, PSPS is the preferred label under ICD-11.
+Many factors can contribute to the onset or development of FBSS, including residual or recurrent spinal disc herniation, persistent post-operative pressure on a spinal nerve, altered joint mobility, joint hypermobility with instability, scar tissue (fibrosis), depression, anxiety, sleeplessness, spinal muscular deconditioning, and Cutibacterium acnes infection.
+An individual may be predisposed to the development of FBSS by comorbid systemic diseases, including diabetes, autoimmune diseases, and peripheral vascular disease.

 Signs and symptoms

-Common symptoms of failed back syndrome include diffuse, dull, and aching pain in the back or legs, often accompanied by abnormal sensations such as sharp, pricking, or stabbing pain in the extremities.
+Common symptoms of failed back surgery syndrome include diffuse, dull, and aching pain in the back or legs, often accompanied by abnormal sensations such as sharp, pricking, or stabbing pain in the extremities.
 Patients may also experience pain at a different level from the location originally treated, along with an inability to fully recuperate and restricted mobility.
-Sharp, stabbing pain in the back, numbness, back spasms, or pain radiating from the lower back into the legs are frequently reported.
-In addition to physical discomfort, FBS can lead to psychological symptoms such as anxiety, depression, and insomnia.
+Sharp, stabbing pain in the back, numbness, muscle spasms, or pain radiating from the lower back into the legs are frequently reported.
+In addition to physical discomfort, FBSS can lead to psychological symptoms such as anxiety, depression, and insomnia.

 Cause

 Spinal surgeons operating on a patient's back.

 The number of spinal surgeries varies around the world.
 The United States and the Netherlands report the highest number of spinal surgeries, while the United Kingdom and Sweden report the fewest.
-Recently, there have been calls for more aggressive surgical treatment in Europe.
+Some health systems in Europe have recently reported a trend toward more frequent surgical management.
 Success rates of spinal surgery vary for many reasons.

 Patients who have undergone one or more operations on the lumbar spine and continue to experience pain afterwards can be divided into two groups.